Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It was great, led to discussions about the amount of wastage.
+Yes they are very aware of it but find a lot of it is out of their control.

 Did the resource encourage new ways of thinking and talking about the value food?